Brief · NFR-2026-04 · May 2026 Edition

 Northfold briefs are not universally applicable.
 For the EU AI Act topic specifically, three enterprise situations generate the highest decision-relevance from this framework.

-Organizations with 10 to 100 AI systems in production across business units, without the budget to retain Big-Four compliance programs but with enough exposure to face material regulatory risk.
-The classification and prioritization framework is particularly valuable at this scale.
+Organizations with 10 to 100 AI systems in production across business units, without the budget to retain large advisory programs but with enough exposure to face material regulatory risk.

 Organizations where multiple operating companies require coordinated but distinct compliance planning.
 The framework supports portfolio-wide classification with entity-specific pathway decisions.

-All prices are net and exclude applicable VAT.
 B2B only; requests require confirmation that the requester acts in a commercial or professional capacity.
-Licensing terms are detailed in the Terms of Service.
+Current market-specific pricing is on the Pricing page.
+Licensing terms are detailed in the Terms of Sale and Licence.
 Northfold Research publications do not constitute legal, tax, investment, or implementation advice.